 As Parent/Trustee at Ambitious about Autism, 2006-2013 the National Charity for Autism Education, I sat on the Impact Committee, the Youth Council and the Post-19 Working Group.
 I have given evidence to the House of Commons Select Committee and spoken about the need for reverse inclusion in mainstream schools, freedom of choice for parents to pursue a child-centred option for their education and the importance of properly maintained statements of educational need.
 As of January 2014 I became an Expert Adviser.

-I have an autistic and learning disabled son, Gabriel, who turned 19 in 2017.
+I have an autistic and learning disabled son, Gabriel, who turns 21 in 2019.